 Sec.
 3-20.
-Citizen Boards, Commissions and Committees
+Citizen Boards, Commission and Committees

 - (a) Purpose.
 This Policy establishes the procedure for the appointment and reappointment of citizens to Boards, Commissions, and Committees for the City of Killeen, as well as the duties of Board, Commission, and Committee members. - (b) Time of Appointment.
 All appointments and reappointments shall be made by the City Council prior to October 1st of each year for all positions to be filled that fiscal year.
 (Code of Ordinances, sec.
 2-116) - (c) Review of Applications.
-Staff will compile and present all applications for appointment to citizen boards, commissions, and committees to the City Council two weeks before the specified meeting.
-The Mayor and Councilmembers may interview applicants and/or request written information from applicants prior to appointment. - (d) Committee Membership Types: Persons appointed to Committees shall be designated as either Regular Members or Ex Officio Members.
-A Regular Member is a member for all purposes; it is not required that he or she hold a specific office to be qualified for appointment.
-An Ex Officio Member is appointed to a committee because of a position he or she currently holds.
-Regular Members count towards a quorum and have voting privileges, while Ex-Officio Members do not (effective 10-1-19).

-(e) Subcommittees.
-Some citizen boards, commissions, and committees have subcommittees consisting of two Councilmembers.
+Staff will compile and present all applications for appointment to citizen boards, commissions, and committees to the City Council at the specified work session meeting, and two weeks before the work session via electronic delivery. - (d) Appointment Subcommittees.
+Some citizen boards, commissions, and committees have appointment subcommittees consisting of two Councilmembers.
 It is the responsibility of the subcommittee members to review and discuss applications for the board, commission, or committee for which they are a subcommittee member, and to reach a consensus regarding which applicant(s) are most qualified to fill a position and shall be recommended to the full City Council.
 This decision should be made prior to the work session at which appointments are scheduled to be discussed.
-As required or requested and to ensure that the purpose of the board, commission or committee is carried out effectively, the subcommittee Councilmembers will also act as liaisons between the board, commission or committee members and the City Council; and between board, commission or committee members and any other person.

-The following boards, commissions and committees have appointment subcommittees: BOA-Construction, BOA-Fire Prevention, BOA-Airport Hazard, BOA-Zoning, Animal Advisory Committee, Senior Citizens Advisory, Youth Advisory Commission, and Bell County Health District.
+The following boards, commissions and committees have appointment subcommittees: BOA-Construction, BOA-Fire Prevention, BOA-Airport Hazard, BOA-Zoning, Killeen Volunteers, Inc., Senior Citizens Advisory, and Bell County Health District.

-(f) Full Council Appointments.
+(e) Full Council Appointments.
 Some citizen boards, commissions, and committees do not have appointment subcommittees.
 For these committees, appointments are made after the full City Council has reviewed the appropriate applications and has had the opportunity to discuss applications in a work session.
 Consensus regarding which applicants are the most qualified to fill a position will be reached during a work session.
 If necessary, appointment decisions will be reached through a nomination process.

-The following boards, commissions, and committees do NOT have appointment subcommittees: Arts Commission, Community Development Advisory Committee, Heritage Preservation Board, Killeen Economic Development Committee, Killeen Sister Cities, Planning & Zoning Commission, TIRZ #2 Board, and Killeen-Temple Metropolitan Planning Organization (KTMPO)
+The following boards, commissions, and committees do NOT have appointment subcommittees: Animal Advisory Committee, Arts Commission, Community Development Advisory Committee, Heritage Preservation Board, Killeen Economic Development Committee, Killeen Sister Cities, Planning & Zoning Commission, TIRZ #2 Board, and Killeen-Temple Metropolitan Planning Organization (KTMPO)